jwa7/quantum_HEOM/README.md

 2. Install the environment as a ipython kernel.
 This allows jupyter notebooks to be executed from within the virtual environment:
 ``ipython kernel install --user --name=qheom``

 2. Run all unit tests.
 All of these should pass if the package is working as it should.
-If something if wrong, please raise an issue [here](https://github.com/jwa7/quantum_HEOM/issues).
+If something is wrong, please raise an issue [here](https://github.com/jwa7/quantum_HEOM/issues).
 ``chmod +x run_tests.sh && ./run_tests.sh``

 ### Units